 Students must write their essays and assignments (this includes case exams and reports) in their own words.
-Whenever students take an idea, or a passage from another author, they must acknowledge their debt both by using quotation marks where appropriate and by proper referencing such as footnotes or citations.
+Whenever students take an idea, or a passage from another author (including from AI-generated sources), they must acknowledge their debt both by using quotation marks where appropriate and by proper referencing such as footnotes or citations.
 Plagiarism is a major academic offence (see Scholastic Offense Policy in the Western Academic Calendar).